 Note: this feature is available only for accounts with Email Protection + DLP plan.
-If your account interface and settings differ from the ones described below, upgrade to Email Protection + DLP plan, please refer to the following KB article.
+If you want to upgrade to Email Protection + DLP plan, please refer to the following KB article.

 With Outbound Email Filtering, you'll be able to manage: